 Like I said, I currently have no pets, but Tina (Lens-Artists Weekly Challenge – Precious Pets) reminded me of all the little souls that made my life brighter for a while, who even taught me a thing or two.
 The German shepherd my mother gave away without asking me (I didn’t talk to her for a couple of months because of it) showed me there can be more love and loyalty in a dog’s heart than some people will feel in a lifetime… unfortunately.

 I also had a few parakeets and they seemed to go through emotions similar to ours.
 A couple of them had little ones.
 They were terribly ugly after hatching, but I was hoping they’d quickly become cute.
 I never got to find out; no one had told me to separate them from the mother… and she killed every little one of them.
 Daddy parakeet was devastated, going through something resembling depression, barely surviving the experience.
 Moving him to a different cage, away from her and in the company of a friend was probably what helped him.
 Mommy looked surprisingly serene though, even pleased to get rid of him and the babies and have the big cage all to herself.
 Hmm… I loved to observe their behaviour, just like these days I amuse myself observing the family of crows living in a tree in front of my window.

 Thinking back, I realize I brought home several wounded birds and tried to convince my grandmother to allow me to keep them.
 I never brought home a cat, though… Ironically, it was my grandmother who wanted to get a cat and I refused.
 I’m also pretty sure my mother’s cats know I’m not their fan, that’s why they constantly try to sleep on my lap.
 Oh no, they’re not dumb at all, these pets of ours.
-Thank for the reminder, Tina, and for making me smile while thinking of my childhood pets.
+Thanks for the reminder, Tina, and for making me smile while thinking of my childhood pets.